awsdocs/amazon-opensearch-service-developer-guide/doc_source/audit-logs.md

 ### Step 1: Configure audit logs<a name="audit-log-example-step1"></a>

-After you enable the publishing of audit logs to a CloudWatch Logs group, navigate to the Kibana audit logging page and choose **Enable audit logging**\.
+After you enable the publishing of audit logs to a CloudWatch Logs group, navigate to the OpenSearch Dashboards audit logging page and choose **Enable audit logging**\.

 1. In **General Settings**, choose **Configure** and make sure that the **REST layer** is enabled\.